Latest update: 23.01.2025 | by Lili & Felix

 And this is where Lieferando came in.

 Lieferando is the brand name Just Eat Takeaway uses in Germany and Austria.
-Founded in 2000, Just Eat Takeaway is a Dutch-Danish food-delivery company currently active in 23 countries in the world.
+Founded in 2000, Just Eat Takeaway is a Dutch-Danish food-delivery company currently active in 17 countries in the world.

 As an online marketplace for food and drinks, Just Eat Takeaway connects restaurants and customers, facilitating ordering, payments, and even delivery.
 According to their website, Just Eat Takeaway uses a hybrid business model.
-This lets restaurants that have the capacities deliver their food themselves, while taking care of delivery for those restaurants that are unable to do so.
+This lets restaurants that have the capacity to deliver their food themselves, while taking care of delivery for those restaurants that are unable to do so.
 It’s supposed to be a win-win-win situation for restaurants, customers, and Just Eat Takeaway as well.

 If only.

-Technically, Lieferando gets paid in two cases.
-If the company’s driver delivers the food, Lieferando gets 30% of the price.
-This is what the financial report refers to as “delivery orders.”
+If the company’s driver delivered the food, Lieferando got 30% of the price.

 Illustration for question: are the websites supposedly belonging to the restaurant actually created by Lieferando

-Well, it could be because the restaurants’ own websites are increasingly hard to find, thanks to the shadow websites built by Lieferando.
+Well, it could be because the restaurants’ own websites were increasingly hard to find, thanks to the shadow websites built by Lieferando.
 As the German broadcasting company Bayerischer Rundfunk with data provided by our partner DomainTools uncovered, Lieferando and its parent company created over 120.000 SEO-optimized websites all over Europe that mirror restaurants’ websites.
 Take a look at the examples below.

 Screenshot: google search results for "pizza doener store".